devicons/devicon/CONTRIBUTING.md

 <h1>Contributing to Devicon</h1>
 <p>
 First of all, thanks for taking the time to contribute!
 This project can only grow and live by your countless contributions.
-To keep this project maintable we developed some guidelines for contributions.
+To keep this project maintainable, we have developed some guidelines for our contributors.
 </p>

 <h2>Table of Content</h2>